 2. “Toebesity” surgery

 Something of a new phenomenon, toe-besity surgery beautifies “fat feet.”
 It allows people have more confidence as they wear sandals and show off their piggly wigglies.
 It also allows some to fit into high heels or other shoes that don’t conform to their natural foot shape.
 Surgery to shave toe fat and bone would have been considered ludicrous at the turn of the century, but this cosmetic procedure has been gaining traction over the last decade.
 According to the American Podiatric Medical Association, foot surgery is usually performed out of necessity.
 People who elect to have any medically unwarranted procedure put themselves at risk.
-The dangers of surgery include infection, a negative reaction to anesthesia, unsatisfactory results, pain, and the unexpected need for more surgery in the future.
+The dangers of surgery include infection, a negative reaction to anesthesia, unsatisfactory results, pain, and the unexpected need for more surgery in the future.1.
+Breast Augmentation

 The first silicone breasts were implanted Houston, Texas in 1962.
 Now breast augmentation is the second-most popular elective cosmetic surgery performed worldwide.
 Countries that perform the procedure most include the United States, Brazil, Italy, and China.
 On top of the normal risks of surgery, breast augmentation poses other dangers.
 Implants may last for decades.
 On the other hand, they can rupture in a matter of weeks, in which case another full-cost surgery is required.
 Women who have breast implant surgery may develop breast tissue atrophy, unpleasant changes in breast sensitivity, or scar tissue that causes pain.
 Asymmetry, unexpected deformities, and generally disappointing results are not uncommon.
 Breast implants have also been linked to cancer in rare cases.
 Those aren’t even close to all of the painful possibilities, but potential problems are often ignored in favor of a little extra bulk in the bra.
 Is it really that unusual?
 Clearly, people have been compromising their health for beauty for thousands of years.